linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-ubuntu-16-04.md

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started guide](/docs/getting-started) and complete the steps for setting your Linode's hostname and timezone.

-2. This guide will use `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.
+2. Complete the sections of our [Securing Your Server guide](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.

-3. Update your system.
+3. Update your system:

         sudo apt-get update && sudo apt-get upgrade

 {: .note}
 >
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+If you’re not familiar with the `sudo` command, visit the [Users and Groups guide](/docs/tools-reference/linux-users-and-groups) for more information.

 ## Install PostgreSQL